 The Circulator's distinct red buses are unlike any other public transit service around town—with low floors, big windows and multiple doors for easy on-and-off service.
 Also, passengers don't need a bus schedule; the Circulator comes every 10 minutes and each ride only costs $1.
 Metrorail riders using SmartTrip cards are also eligible for discounted transfer fares.

 The Circulator is the product of a unique public/private partnership between the District Department of Transportation, Washington Metropolitan Area Transit Authority and DC Surface Transit, Inc. The idea for a quick, efficient, low-cost, public-transit system originated in the National Capital Planning Commission's 1997 "Extending the Legacy: Planning America's Capital for the 21st Century" vision for the District.
 The Downtown Business Improvement District was an early champion of its implementation.

 Now more than a decade later the DC Circulator is expanding to link cultural, entertainment and business destinations within the city's central core and District neighborhoods.
-Two new routes were added in March 2009 and the most recent, in October 2011.
-Now, there are five Circulator routes in all, providing easy connections to neighborhoods throughout the District and into Rosslyn, Virginia.
+DC Circulator's National Mall route launched in June 2015.
+Now, there are six Circulator routes in all, providing easy connections to neighborhoods throughout the District and into Rosslyn, Virginia.
 This dynamic transit system promotes ease of movement in our world-class capital city and complements Metro's transit services throughout the region.